Using Git Commands

 Publishing Custom Jar to Git/BitBucket

-After writing and building your custom method, you can publish it directly to your Git repository by using the publish.bat
+After writing and building your custom method, you can publish it directly to your Git repository by using the publish.bat command.

 Example: Publishing the code to GitLab